yutaokkots/Design-Patterns/design-patterns/OOP03-behavioral-patterns/behavioral-patterns.md

 ## Command

 The Command Pattern turns a request into a stand-alone object, containing all the information about the request.
 It allows for parameterization of objects, queuing of requests, and supporting undoable operations.

-## Interpreter

-The Interpreter Pattern defines a grammar for interpreting the sentences in a language and provides an interpreter to interpret the sentences.
-It is useful for creating language interpreters or compilers.

 ## Iterator